liyue34673/King-s-Hawaiian-Marketing-Project/README.md

 - Determine the priority order of tactics
 - Determine which marketing campaigns returned the most
 - Identify what times throughout the year seem to have the highest ROI for Sales tactics and Marketing Activations

+This project was completed by Yang Sun, Christopher PainTon, Zhechuan Jin, Jiayi Wang, Sue Xinxue Gu and me.
+Due to confidential issues, the original data files could not be uploaded.

+To get a quick review of the project, please see the 'KH Project.pdf' file.